GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 A document contains:

 - `manifest.json` is always JSON, the bootstrap file.
-It carries the magic identifier `"gdd"`, a single `u32` `format_version`, a stable `document_uuid`, the saving session's `PeerId`, editor and stdlib versions, an optional save timestamp, and a record of which payloads this save included (registry, history, embedded resources).
+It carries the magic identifier `"gdd"` (the `format` field), a single `u32` `format_version`, a `document_id`, the editor and stdlib versions, and the per-payload codec table (`codecs`).
+It deliberately omits per-peer state: the saving peer's `PeerId` and the history cursor live in the session payload, not the manifest, so they travel with the local view rather than the shared document.
-- `document.{json,bin}` is the serialized `Registry`.
+- `registry.{json,bin}` is the serialized `Registry`.
 The codec is fixed per payload and recorded in the manifest (JSON for inspectable, MessagePack for compact, and binary must be self-describing, as the codec rationale explains).
 Export reuses the working copy's recorded codecs rather than re-encoding.
-- `history.{jsonl,frames}` is the serialized delta DAG, appended a record at a time.
+- `history.{jsonl,frames}` is the serialized retired delta DAG, appended a record at a time.
 JSON history is line-oriented (one delta per line).
 Binary history is length-prefixed MessagePack frames, the prefix guarding against a torn final frame from a crash.
+- `hot-log.{jsonl,frames}` is the un-retired hot ops, persisted as a sidecar for crash recovery and GC'd at retirement.
+- `session.{json,bin}` is per-peer local state: this peer's `PeerId`, the history cursor (`head_rev`), the redo stack, `last_broadcast_rev`, and view settings.
+It is local-view state, not part of the shared document.
 - `resources/<hash>` is embedded resource bytes, keyed by `ResourceHash`.

 The folder backend stores these as plain files on disk, and an archive codec packs the same named entries into a single file.